Special (Volunteer) Constable

 Discovery Sessions are your chance to learn more before you apply

-Throughout this campaign you are invited to register for our pre-application discovery session where you will have the opportunity to learn about the role, application process and training.
+Throughout this campaign you are invited to register for our pre-application discovery sessions where you will have the opportunity to learn about the role, application process and training.

-Please register your attendance on the link above.
+Please register your attendance on the link below.
 We look forward to meeting you.

 Positive Action - are you eligible?